Exposing False Allegations and Prosecutor Overcharging Decisions--Cook County Domestic Violence Lawyer

 - Visitation of your children potentially limited to supervised (monitored) visitation

-While domestic violence is a serious issue, the broad scope of the statute places an enormous amount of discretion with the prosecutor so it is imperative to retain an experienced Chicago Domestic Violence Defense Attorney as soon as you are aware that you may be charged.
-Because David L. Freidberg has handled many domestic violence cases, he recognizes the value of early intervention which may prevent formal charges from being filed.
+While domestic violence is a serious issue, the broad scope of the statute places an enormous amount of discretion with the prosecutor so it is imperative to retain an experienced Chicago domestic violence defense attorney as soon as you are aware that you may be charged.
+Because lawyer David L. Freidberg has handled many domestic violence cases, he recognizes the value of early intervention which may prevent formal charges from being filed.
 There are strong presumptions in favor of spouses and parents in family law cases in Illinois that create an enormous incentive to “trump up” false claims of domestic abuse.
-Mr. Freidberg investigates such motivations and aggressively conducts cross-examination to expose improper motivations and false testimony.
+Chicago criminal defense lawyer David L. Freidberg investigates such motivations and aggressively conducts cross-examination to expose improper motivations and false testimony.

 The Illinois domestic violence statute is extremely broad in terms of the persons covered by the statute and conduct that may constitute an offense.
 The situations encompassed by the domestic violence statute in Illinois may include the following:

 - Elder Abuse: If you live with an aging parent or other loved one, Alzheimer’s disease, dementia or mental illness can cause the senior to be confrontational and even violent.
 Sometimes domestic violence allegations arise out of these types of confrontations where the caregiver residing with his or her aging loved one is simply trying to prevent the senior from injuring the accused, another member of the household or even the purported victim.
 320 ILCS 20/1

 - Spousal Abuse: Many times disputes between husband and wife can be misinterpreted or overblown when reported to law enforcement authorities.
 Because of the close scrutiny of domestic violence allegations by advocacy groups and the media, minor incidents that result in no genuine harm may still result in a domestic violence charge.